Information for Food Businesses

 • the time frame in which it is to be adhered to.

-If an Improvement Notice is not complied with it may lead to infringement, seizure, prohibition order or prosecution.
+If an Improvement Notice is not complied with, it may lead to further enforcement action like infringement, seizure, prohibition order or prosecution.

 Prohibition Orders

-Prohibition Orders may be issued where an Improvement Notice has not been complied with or where this is necessary to protect public health.
-Prohibition Orders may temporarily close a food business, prohibit use of equipment/vehicles or stop particular food handling activities.
+Prohibition Orders may be issued where an Improvement Notice has not been complied with, or where such action is necessary to protect public health.
+A Prohibition Order may require the temporary closure of a food business, prohibit the use of specific equipment or vehicles, or restrict particular foodhandling activities.

-In such serious cases, a food business may only resume the prohibited operations once the problems have been fixed and a Certificate of Clearance by the City has been issued.
+In these serious circumstances, a food business may only resume the prohibited operations once the identified issues have been satisfactorily rectified and a Certificate of Clearance has been issued by the City.

 Seizure Notices